 Stay in Virgin/Rockville

 There are just a few hotel options in Virgin and Rockville, two tiny towns just 10-20 minutes outside of Zion Canyon.
 The rates here are quite a bit cheaper, usually 50 to 100 dollars less than in Springdale.
 If a twenty-minute drive is worth it to you, consider saving a few bucks by staying in Springdale or Rockville for anywhere from 150-250 dollars a night.
-Be aware, though, when we say tiny town, we mean it!
+Be aware, though, that when we say tiny town, we mean it!
 There are only three restaurants in Virgin and none in Rockville, so if you’re looking for a peaceful, quiet stay, this is the place for you!